 Be mindful of people’s perceptions, but don’t make your mind full of their perceptions

 When we practice spiritual life, we go against the overall materialistic current of the world.
-The road less travelled is the road we choose to travel.
+The road less traveled is the road we choose to travel.
 Consequently, we need to stand apart from the world, to stay detached from the ways of worldly people (Bhagavad-gita 13.11).

 Simultaneously, the Gita recommends a world-embracing spirituality, not a world-rejecting spirituality.
 It doesn’t approve of our withdrawing into our own cocoon for our spiritual growth without any concern for others’ spiritual growth.
 It endorses an inclusive spirituality that makes us agents for spiritualizing those around us.